Common Sprains of the Foot and Ankle

 Pediatric orthotics are designed for children to treat a condition or to lessen pain.
-(In some instance, orthoses do both.)
+(In some instances, orthoses do both.)
 These are used in physical therapy, by medical doctors, and by certified orthotists.

 The reason pediatric orthotics are used and specialized for children is very simple — kids are very different from adults in many ways.
 Their bodies go through changes at various life stages and custom orthoses can help with certain conditions.

 Moreover, a child’s development depends on many factors, which include genetics, and much more.
 Pediatric orthotics, also known as durable medical devices, are designed for children for a variety of reasons.
 And, children of all age groups may be candidates for custom orthotics.

 For example, there are cranial-remolding helmets, spinal orthotics, reciprocating gait orthosis, hip abduction orthosis, and more.
 Each is designed to do a specific job, in order to help treat a condition or to offer pain relief.
 For instance, reciprocating gait orthosis is fitted around the waist, extending down to the feet to provide support for a number of conditions.

 When a child is fitted for orthoses, they should also wear comfortable shoes and clothing for maximum comfort.